 Gently point toes up towards your nose and down towards the surface.
 Do both ankles at the same time or alternating feet.
 Perform slowly.
-Perform 20 times.

 2. Quad Sets

 Lie on your back, press knees into mat by tightening muscles on the front of the thigh (quadriceps).
 Hold for a 5 count.
 Do NOT hold breath.
 Perform 20 times.